Stranger960/Skillbox_SearchEngine_cpp/README.md

 Input file *requests.json* includes the list of keywords used for search, where each line represents
-one single search request (words separated by one or more spaces, of lowercase Latin letters):
+one single search request (words separated by one or more spaces of lowercase Latin letters).
+Up to 1K request lines where each line is 1 to 10 words:
 <img width="383" height="222" alt="image" src="https://github.com/user-attachments/assets/77f561af-a964-4d93-b8f9-8330cd59022b" />